wp-plugins/download-monitor/readme.txt

 5. Download page single listing

 == Changelog ==

+= 3.1.5 =
+*	Changed custom urls to make them more friendly for people with wordpress in a sub directory.
+*	wp_die on download.php to make cleaner error messages
+*	Much better pagination in admin
+*	Order by 'meta' in downloads shortcode/get_downloads function - also must provide 'meta_name' and define the meta field to sort by. e.g. [downloads query="orderby=meta&meta_name=meta_sort"]

 = 3.1.4 =
 *	Added {referrer} option to the member redirect - now you could redirect to http://yourdomain.com/wp-login.php?redirect_to={referrer} for instance and they will go straight to the download right after.